aderaaij/wp-vercel-deploy-hooks/README.md

 - 🚗 &nbsp;&nbsp;Deploy your Vercel project when publishing / updating a WordPress post
 - 👉 &nbsp;&nbsp;Manually deploy your Vercel Project with the push of a button
+- ⏲ &nbsp;&nbsp;Schedule deploys on a daily or weekly basis (mileage may vary).

 ## 🛠 Installation